 Charles Marie de la Condamine

-Boswell met him at Dr. Pringle's on June 12, 1763, describing him as "very old, and so deaf the he could hear only by the assistance of a horn."
-Pringle probably knew La Condamine from the Royal Society and/or his work in the field of inoculation.
+Boswell met Condamine at Dr Pringle's on June 12, 1763, describing him as "very old, and so deaf that he could hear only by the assistance of a horn."
+Pringle probably knew him from the Royal Society and/or his work in the field of inoculation.

-First editions of the original french edition of Condamine's travel journal is sometimes available via the AbeBooks search engine, as are copies of some of his other works.
+First editions of the original french edition of Condamine's travel journal is sometimes available from online used book stores, as are copies of some of his other works.
 Try performing a search for author Condamine.
 The first 100 pages of Victor von Hagen's 1949 book South America Called Them: Explorations of the Great Naturalists deals entirely with la Condamine (Part I) - the second part is about Alexander von Humboldt.